 Also known as: Alprazolam

-Aaram is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
+Plaxid is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
 Alprazolam affects chemicals in the brain that may be unbalanced in people with anxiety.
-Aaram is used to treat anxiety disorders, panic disorders, and anxiety caused by depression.
+Plaxid is used to treat anxiety disorders, panic disorders, and anxiety caused by depression.

-You should not use Aaram if you have narrow-angle glaucoma, if you also take itraconazole or ketoconazole, or if you are allergic to Aaram or similar medicines (Valium, Ativan, Tranxene, and others).
+You should not use Plaxid if you have narrow-angle glaucoma, if you also take itraconazole or ketoconazole, or if you are allergic to Plaxid or similar medicines (Valium, Ativan, Tranxene, and others).

 Alprazolam may be habit-forming.
 Misuse of habit-forming medicine can cause addiction, overdose, or death.